 SOUL - Save Our Underwater Life

-These deliverables were for my degree project for when I received my Bachelors in Design Communication from Lasalle College of the Arts, Singapore.
 The postcards aims to create awareness about endangered marine animals by educating the target audience in a playful yet powerful manner.
-The interactive website aims to promote awareness of the work that several organizations do with the underlying importance of conserving the marine ecosystem.
+The series of illustrated advertisements direct the viewers to an interactive website that aims to promote awareness of the work of marine conservation organizations around the world.

-As my final outcome, I generated an interactive website promoting the work of existing organizations around the world.
-Keeping the art direction similar to the previous two deliverables, the idea for the website was to make a world map highlighting the oceans as main focus instead of the landmasses.
+These 3 ads led the final outcome, an interactive website promoting the work of existing organizations around the world.
+Keeping the art direction similar to the typeface and series of ads, the idea for the website was to make a world map highlighting the oceans as main focus instead of the landmasses.

-The oceans were created with detailed hand drawn illustrations of marine animals and the task for the user was to find the 8 endangered animals hidden amongst them.
+The map of the oceans consists of a maze of illustrated marine animals, and the task for the user was to find the 8 endangered animals hidden amongst them.
 When the user hovers their mouse over the animal that is endangered, it turns blue.
-Each of those endangered animals are linked to conservation centers that focus on their species so that the user can read into how they can contribute to the cause.
+Each of those endangered animals are linked to conservation centers that focus on their species, so that the user can read into how they can contribute to the cause.

-The map was also used as a poster in an eight-fold publication which talks about endangered underwater animals.
-This publication can be implemented as an add-on for wildlife conservation magazines to promote concerned readers to understand more about marine life.
-A booklet was also created to explain the entire brainstorming and illustration process for this project.
+The map was also used as a poster in an eight-fold publication that talks about each of the endangered underwater animals in detail.
+This publication could be implemented as an add-on for wildlife conservation magazines to promote concerned readers to understand more about marine life.